tjw218/pmp-wordpress/README.md

     my_first_tag, another tag, yet-another-tag

+The tags will add to the data about the group in the PMP.

 ### Modify an existing group

 To modify the title or tags for an existing group, click the "Modify" link below the name of the group you wish to modify.
 You can change the name of the group, and add users and tags, but once created you can't delete a group.